aws/amazon-sagemaker-examples/advanced_functionality/README.md

 - [Bring Your Own scikit Algorithm](scikit_bring_your_own) provides a detailed walkthrough on how to package a scikit learn algorithm for training and production-ready hosting.
 - [Bring Your Own MXNet Model](mxnet_mnist_byom) shows how to bring a model trained anywhere using MXNet into Amazon SageMaker
 - [Bring Your Own TensorFlow Model](tensorflow_iris_byom) shows how to bring a model trained anywhere using TensorFlow into Amazon SageMaker
-- [Fair Linear Learner](fair_linear_learner) shows how to make a linear model fair into Amazon SageMaker